 - Get a valuation of the property damage from your insurance company.

 - Keep a detailed list of any out-of-pocket expenses you incur due to the accident.
-This includes travel expenses, doctor visits, medical equipment, or prescriptions not covered by your insurance, and rental car costs to help our accident attorneys with your case.
+This includes travel expenses, doctor visits, medical equipment, or prescriptions not covered by your insurance, and car rental costs to help our accident attorneys with your case.

 - Record days of missed work or other activities/events